Let’s face it, we don’t enjoy paying annual fees for credit cards…

 BMO World Elite Mastercard BMO Air Miles World Elite Mastercard BMO Cash Back World Elite Mastercard

-This account costs $30 per month and the fee is waived with a minimum monthly balance of $6,000.
+This account costs $30 per month, which is waived with a minimum monthly balance of $6,000.

 CIBC has the PremierService account.
 It carries an annual fee waiver for the following cards: